Attila-fawal/Restaurant-reservations-System/README.md

 # Restaurant-reservations-System

-The website provides a reservation system for a restaurant, allows customers to create an account and manage or delete their account, make table reservations profile and cancel their reservations.
+The website provides a reservation system for a restaurant, allows customers to create an account and manage or delete their account, make table reservations profile and cancel or update their reservations.
 This application is built using the Django framework, leveraging several built-in modules and some custom code.

 ![Screenshot (71)](https://github.com/Attila-fawal/Restaurant-reservations-System/assets/127791713/f0b6d4b3-9bc6-468f-a497-f152c82e9cac)